Talk to us

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+The data that we collect from you may be transferred to, and stored at, a destination outside the United Kingdom (“UK”) and outside European Economic Area ("EEA").
+It may also be processed by staff operating outside the UK or EEA who work for us or for one of our suppliers.
 Such staff maybe engaged in, among other things, the fulfilment of your order, the processing of your payment details and the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.

-Whenever we transfer your personal information out of the European Union, we ensure a similar degree of protection is afforded to it by ensuring that the organisation to which it is transferred is E.U.-U.S. Privacy Shield Framework certified or alternatively that at least one of the other European Commission safeguards is implemented such as European Union approved Standard Contractual Clauses.
+Whenever we transfer your personal information out of the UK and or EEA, we ensure a similar degree of protection is afforded to it by ensuring that at least one of the UK and European Commission safeguards is implemented such as European Union approved Standard Contractual Clauses.